vergilet/repost/README.md

 require 'repost'
 ```

-Then ask your senpai to generate a string with html:
+Then ask senpai to generate a string with html:

 ```ruby